williamle8300/new-module/README.md

 ## PARAMETERS CODE 1/4 2 YEARS!!!
 TURTLES ALL THE WAY UP LOST

-- What to Build® scope + brevity + elegance (1st importance)
-- abstract problem (2nd importance)
-- know which npm modules to use
-- know which npm modules to author
-- solve problem. yay.

-- Litmus test: If you don't know exactly what the parameters and return values will be, you haven't abstracted or scoped the module sufficiently.

 - explore and get inspired; do a lot of online reading
 - design stuff